-- (a) In addition to, and without limiting any provisions in a local Collective Agreement, an institution covered by this Agreement will not contract out any work presently performed by the employees covered by a Collective Agreement which would result in the layoff of such employees, including a reduction in assigned workload. - (b) The Employer agrees to provide, upon request of the Union, copies of all purchase service agreements to the Bargaining Unit President/Chairperson and to discuss the contracts that are of concern to the Union.
-The Parties recognize the obligations of the Employer under Freedom of Information and Protection of Privacy legislation and agree to maintain confidentiality of all private information in these contracts.
+- (a) The Employer agrees not to contract out any work presently performed by employees covered by this Agreement which would result in the laying off of such employees including a reduction in assigned workload. - (b) The Employer agrees to provide, upon request of the Union, copies of all purchase service agreements to the bargaining unit President/Chairperson and to discuss the contracts that are of concern to the Union.
+The parties recognize the obligations of the Employer under Freedom of Information and Protection of Privacy legislation and agree to maintain confidentiality of all private information in these contracts.